 - Persons wanting to report UFO/unexplained phenomena activity should contact a UFO/unexplained phenomena reporting data collection center, such as the National UFO Reporting Center, etc.

 - If concern is expressed that life or property might be endangered, report the activity to the local law enforcement department.

-- Safety Alerts For Operators (SAFO) and Information For Operators
+Safety Alerts For Operators (SAFO) and Information For Operators (InFO)

 - SAFOs contain important safety information that is often time-critical.
 A SAFO may contain information and/or recommended (non-regulatory) action to be taken by the respective operators or parties identified in the SAFO.
 The audience for SAFOs varies with each subject and may include: Air carrier certificate holders, air operator certificate holders, general aviation operators, directors of safety, directors of operations, directors of maintenance, fractional ownership program managers, training center managers, accountable managers at repair stations, and other parties as applicable.

 - InFOs are similar to SAFOs, but contain valuable information for operators that should help them meet administrative requirements or certain regulatory requirements with relatively low urgency or impact in safety.

 The SAFO and InFO system provides a means to rapidly distribute this information to operators and can be found at the following website: